-2.SM.1.5 Mitigation and SDG Pathway Synthesis
+2.A.5 Mitigation and SDG pathway synthesis

-The Chapter 2 synthesis assessment (see Figure 2.28) of interactions between 1.5°C mitigation pathways and sustainable development or Sustainable Development Goals (SDGs) is based on the assessment of interactions between mitigation measures and SDGs carried out by Chapter 5 (Section 5.4).
+The Chapter 2 synthesis assessment (see Figure 2.28) of interactions between 1.5°C mitigation pathways and sustainable development or Sustainable Development Goals (SDGs) is based on the assessment of interactions of mitigation measures and SDGs carried out by Chapter 5 (Section 5.4).
 To derive a synthesis assessment of the interactions between 1.5°C mitigation pathways and SDGs, a set of clear and transparent steps are followed, as described below.

-Table 5.2 is at the basis of all interactions considered between mitigation measures and SDGs.
-A condensed set of mitigation measures, selecting and combining mitigation measures from Table П 5.2, is defined (see Table 2.SM.13). П If a measure in the condensed Chapter 2 set is a combination of multiple mitigation measures from Table 5.2, the main interaction (synergies, synergy or trade-off, trade-off) is based on all interactions with three-star ( $\star\star\star$ ) and four-star ( $\star\star\star\star$ ) confidence ratings in Table 5.2.
-If no three-star or four-star interactions are available, lower confidence interactions are considered if available.
-The resulting interaction is defined by the interaction of the majority of cells. $\bar{\Box}$ If one cell shows a diverging interaction and this interaction has three-star or more confidence level, a "synergy or trade-off" interaction is considered.
-If all interactions for a given mitigation measure and SDG combination are the same, the resulting interaction is represented with a bold symbol.
-If all three-star and four-star interactions are of the same nature, but a lower-confidence interaction is opposite, the interaction is represented with a regular symbol.
-Confidence is defined by the rounded average of all available confidence levels of the predominant Ц direction (rounded down; four-star confidence in Table 5.2 is also reported as three-star in the Chapter 2 synthesis) П If a measure in Table 5.2 is assessed to result in either a neutral effect or a synergy or trade-off, the synergy or trade-off is reported in the Chapter 2 synthesis, but the confidence level is reduced by one notch.
+- Table 5.1 is at the basis of all interactions considered between mitigation measures and SDGs. - A condensed set of mitigation measures, selecting and combining mitigation measures from Table 5.1, is defined (see Table 2.A.13). - If a measure in the condensed Chapter 2 set is a combination of multiple mitigation measures from Table 5.1, the main interaction (synergies, synergy or trade-off, trade-off) is based on all interactions with 3\ and 4\ confidence in Table 5.1.
+If no 3\ or 4\ interactions are available, lower confidence interactions are considered if available. - The resulting interaction is defined by the interaction of the majority of cells. - If one cell shows a diverging interaction and this interaction has 3\ or more confidence level, a "synergy or trade-off" interaction is considered. - If all interactions for a given mitigation measure and SDG combination are the same, the resulting interaction is represented with a bold symbol. - If all 3\ and 4\ interactions are of the same nature, but a lower confidence interaction is opposite, the interaction is represented with a regular symbol. - Confidence is defined by the rounded average of all available confidence levels of the predominant direction (rounded down; 4\ confidence in Table 5.1 is also reported as 3\ in the Chapter 2 synthesis) - If a measure in Table 5.1 is assessed to result in either a neutral effect or a synergy or trade-off, the synergy or trade-off is reported in the Chapter 2 synthesis, but the confidence level is reduced by one notch.

 To derive relative synergy-risk profiles for the four scenario archetypes used in Chapter 2 (S1, S2, S5, LED, see Sections 2.1 and 2.3), the relative deployment of the selected mitigation measures is used.
-For each mitigation measure, a proxy indicator is used (see Table 2.SM.14).
-The proxy indicator values are displayed on a relative scale from zero to one, where the value of the lowest pathway is set to the origin and the values of the other pathways scaled so that the maximum is one.
-The pathways with proxy indicator values that are neither 0 nor 1 receive a 0.5 weighting.
-These 0, 0.5, or 1 values are used to determine the relative achievement of specific synergies or trade-offs per SDG in each scenario, by summing each respective interaction type (synergy, trade-off, or synergy or trade-off) over all proxy indicators.
+For each mitigation measure, a proxy indicator is used (see Table 2.A.14).
+The proxy indicator values are displayed on a relative scale from zero to one where the value of the lowest pathway is set to the origin and the values of the other pathways scaled so that the maximum is one.
+The pathways with proxy indicators values that are neither 0 nor 1, receive a 0.5 weighting.
+These 0, 0.5, or 1 values are used to determine the relative achievement of specific synergies or trade-offs per SDG in each scenario, by summation of each respective interaction type (synergy, trade-off, or synergy or trade-off) over all proxy indicators.
 Ultimately these sums are synthesized in one interaction based on the majority of sub-interactions (synergy, trade-off, or synergy or trade-off).
 In cases where both synergies and trade-offs are identified, the 'synergy or trade-off' interaction is attributed.

-Table 2.SM.13: Mapping of mitigation measures assessed in Table 5.2 of Chapter 5 to the condensed set of mitigation measured used for the mitigation-SDG synthesis of Chapter 2.
+Table 2.A.13: Mapping of mitigation measures assessed in Table 5.1 of Chapter 5 to the condensed set of mitigation measured used for the mitigation-SDG synthesis of Chapter 2.